 Tolstoy concludes: “The Bashkirs clicked their tongues to show their pity.
 His servant picked up the spade and dug a grave long enough for Pahóm to lie in, and buried him in it.
 Six feet from his head to his heels was all he needed.”

-The story addresses the age-old question of how much wealth does a person need.
+In the story, Tolstoy addresses the age-old question of how much wealth does a person need.
 How much is enough?
-Now that the heady days of Christmas and New Year’s are behind us, it is a question worth pondering.
+It is always a question worth pondering.
 However, it occurs to me that Tolstoy has provided a valuable lesson for speakers when it comes to their presentations.

 Too often, we are like Pahóm.
 We keep adding more and more to our presentations: one more idea; a couple more slides; a few more bullet points.
 The result is presentation that is packed to the bursting point with information, much of which will not be retained by the audience.
 Important points are lost in a sea of extraneous detail.